beecars/mveUNet/README.txt

       -- Added more verbose logging and made hyperparameters save to INFO file in /unet-milesial/.runs/.

-unet-chuong/
-   [PYTORCH] UNet implemention adapted from Chuong's files.
-   -- unet_ct_test.ipynb   A jupyter-style script for easy testing and
-                           simple modification of the UNet training.
-   -- dataset.py     Pytorch Dataset subclass for ct training data.
-   -- eval.py        Fucntion(s) used for computing validation scores.
-   -- losses.py      Loss functions for optimization.
-   -- model.py       The UNet model and its sub-parts.
-   -- predict.py     Function(s) for running inference tests on completed
-                     models.
-   -- train.py       Function optimizing the pytorch model on a single batch.
-                     A component of the training process (not standalone).
-   -- utils.py       A variety of image reading, data coallating, plotting,
-                     and other tools used throughtout the project.

 unet-multiclass/        **** NOT WORKING WELL ****
-   [PYTORCH] Largely the same contents as /unet-chuong/ but functions are adapted to allow for multiclass segmentations.
+   [PYTORCH] UNet implemention adapted from Chuong's files to allow for
+             multiclass segmentations.
 -------------------------------------------------------------------------------